 Taste: Blueberry & Raspberry Jam, Orange Liqueur.
 Chocolate Raisins, Maple Syrup and Prunes with Peppery Oak at the finish.
 Arrival becomes even juicier with a splash of water.

-Value for Money: I first tasted this malt last month at the National Whisky Festival in Glasgow.
+Thoughts: I first tasted this malt last month at the National Whisky Festival in Glasgow.
 When I asked how much a bottle was, I expected the answer to be close to £100, such was the quality of the dram.
-So while £67 may not exactly be cheap, it is still a very acceptable price for a whisky of this high standard.
+So while £67 may not exactly be cheap, it is still a very acceptable price for a whisky of this standard.

 I try to spread my coverage as much as I can on this site yet I am aware that Douglas Laing have featured quite heavily of late.
 Is it really any wonder though, given the quality of their output?

 I can honestly say this Glen Moray is as good as anything I’ve tasted in the last 12 months.
 Should a bottle happen to cross your path, please take my advice and grab it while you can – before it disappears for ever.
-Not only is it a great advert for independent bottlers, it is also a fine flag-bearer for scotch single malt whisky in general.
+Not only is it a great advert for independent bottlers, this big old sherry bomb is a fine flag-bearer for Scotch single malt whisky in general.